Donna Hylton: Early life

 In the summer of 1981, Hylton was abducted by an older man whose previous advances she had rebuffed.
 She claimed he locked her inside a bedroom closet, after which he was joined by another man.
-When they pulled her out of the closet, Hylton recognized the second man as a minister at a nearby church.
+When they pulled her out of the closet, Hylton recognized the second man as a minister at a nearby church but does not mention which church it was.
 The two men took turns raping her, then shoved her back in the closet, where she remained for three days.
 Once released, Hylton reported the crime to the police.
-She claims one of the responding detectives drove her to an unfamiliar location and raped her.
+She claims one of the responding detectives drove her to an unfamiliar location and also raped her.

-In 1982, at age 18, Hylton married a 19-year-old rapper.
+In 1982, at age 18, Hylton allegedly married a 19-year-old rapper.
+She never clarifies which rapper.
 When she learned that she was pregnant again, the rapper and his mother talked her into terminating the pregnancy.
 Following her abortion, he asked for a divorce.

 In 1984, Hylton went to work at a hotel gift shop in Times Square.
 In January 1985, a recently hired coworker introduced Hylton to the coworker's godfather, a man named Louis Miranda.
 In March 1985, Miranda enlisted Hylton in a scheme to recover money he believed had been swindled from him by a business partner.

 Murder of Thomas Vigliarolo

 On March 20, 1985, Donna Hylton and three female accomplices drugged and kidnapped 62-year-old Long Island real estate broker Thomas Vigliarolo at the behest of Louis Miranda, who thought Vigliarolo had cheated him out of $139,000 on a mutual con in which the two allegedly sold shares in New York City condos and pocketed the money.
 The kidnappers held Vigliarolo prisoner for 15–20 days.
 During that time, three men and four women, including Hylton, starved, burned, beat, sexually assaulted/raped, and tortured him.
-On April 5, 1985, with Hylton asleep in the next room, Vigliarolo died of asphyxiation.
+Among other acts, Vigliarolo had one of his testicles crushed, and was sodomized with a three-foot long steel pipe.
+According to her memoir, on April 5, 1985, with Hylton asleep in the next room, Vigliarolo died of asphyxiation.
 Three days later, his body was found locked in a trunk in a Manhattan apartment.